kjleopold/social-media-analytics-capstone/README.md

 ---

-## Objectives
+## Project Objectives

 - Collect publicly available YouTube video metadata using the YouTube Data API v3.
 - Prepare, clean, and validate the collected dataset.
 - Explore relationships between selected YouTube video characteristics and engagement.
 - Develop and compare Linear Regression and Random Forest Regression models.
-- Evaluate model performance using R², Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
+- Evaluate model performance using the coefficient of determination (R²), Mean Absolute Error (MAE), and Root Mean Squared Error (RMSE).
 - Interpret the findings and discuss the limitations of the study.

 ---